piecesofjapan/piecesofjapansite/_posts/2020-02-17-maana-kamo.md

 <!-- /wp:paragraph -->

 <!-- wp:paragraph -->
-<p>Having designed hotels from five-star to boutique brands, Irene’s vision was to create a new type of hospitality brand that inspires people, feeling that most approaches were too commercialized and curated. </p>
+<p>Having designed hotels from five-star to boutique brands, Irene’s vision was to create a new type of hospitality brand that inspires people, feeling that most approaches were too commercialized and curated.&nbsp;</p>
 <!-- /wp:paragraph -->

 <!-- wp:image {"id":1979,"sizeSlug":"large"} -->